 Leigh O’Neill is the Chief of Staff for the Government Innovation Program at Bloomberg Philanthropies.
 Previously, she was Managing Director for Policy and Legislative Affairs at the Truman National Security Project where she oversaw the development and implementation of national security policy initiatives and served as the chief liaison to Congress and the Executive branch.
 Prior to that role, Leigh served in the Majority Office of the Senate Foreign Relations Committee, assisting the Professional Staffer for the Middle East.
 Leigh has worked on local, state, congressional, and Presidential campaigns, and served as Assistant to the State Director in the Boston office of Senator John Kerry.
 She has worked as an Election Specialist with the National Democratic Institute (NDI) parliamentary election observation mission in Jordan, and was a Short-Term Observer on The Carter Center election monitoring delegation to Lebanon in 2009 parliamentary elections.
 Leigh was awarded a Fulbright fellowship to study the impact of free trade on sustainable economic development in Jordan, where she worked as a research assistant at the Jordan Institute of Diplomacy.
 She holds a B.A. in Classical Studies from Boston College, as well as an M.A. in American Foreign Policy and International Economics from the School of Advanced International Studies at Johns Hopkins University.
 Leigh is a proud native of Boston, Massachusetts.

-Sarah Doolin Roy is Associate Director of Brand & Strategic Partnerships at American Ballet Theatre (ABT), where she’s on a mission to bring classical ballet to the widest possible audience.
+Sarah Doolin Roy is Director, Marketing, Communications, & Partnerships at American Ballet Theatre (ABT), where she’s on a mission to bring classical ballet to the widest possible audience.
 Prior to ABT, she served as Communications Director at New American Economy, a bipartisan research and advocacy group that makes the economic case for immigration reform.
 Sarah spent eight years managing media relations for the president and scholars of the Council on Foreign Relations, as well as the organization’s brand identity.
 In 2013, she acted as communications director for a negotiation process to maintain peace in Northern Ireland after the ‘Troubles’ conflict from 1969-2003, and tackle the most divisive disputes between the country’s five political parties.
 Sarah holds an MPA from New York University’s Robert F. Wagner School of Public Service and graduated summa cum laude from Marymount Manhattan College with a BA in International Studies.